Khu.éex’ Events

 Focusing on the concept of the Alaska Native communities' shared experiences, the album explores the connection between historical and contemporary issues and intergenerational strength in the face of trauma.
 "WOOch" also represents Bernie Worrell's final major studio project before his passing three months following the beginning of these sessions.
 Bernie's playing reflected profound depth and power in the face of his cancer battle.

-Help support the production of this new album by contributing to our Indiegogo campaign launching on Wednesday February 3rd!
+Help support the production of this new album by contributing to our Indiegogo campaign, which ends on March 20th!
 Details HERE.

 2020